tringenbach/sovol-sv04-notes/README.md

 Sovol's github is: https://github.com/Sovol3d/SV04-IDEX-3D-Printer-Mainboard-Source-code

-They haven't made any changes since April 2023.
+They haven't made any changes since April 2023, and nothing worth noting since they released it in January of 2022.
 This is all based on `1867fcb` as Sovol's latest commit.

 It's confusing because they changed the version the source to say it's version 1.1.0.